carolinedunn/AI-Math-Quizzes-with-Python-Raspberry-Pi/README.md

 ## Project Overview

-This project shows you how to **build a basic math quiz game** using **Python** and run it on a **Raspberry Pi 5**.
+This project shows you how to **build a basic math quiz games** using **Python** and run it on a **Raspberry Pi 5**.
 Instead of buying flash cards, you can generate your own with AI—perfect for learners who want to practice addition and subtraction *and* coders who want to sharpen their skills.

 ### Who This Is For
 - Beginners learning Python